hbctraining/scRNA-seq/lessons/04_SC_clustering_analysis.md

 </p>

 Based on this plot, we could choose where the elbow occurs (touches the ground) to be between PC12-PC16.
-While this gives us a good rough idea of the number of PCs to include, a more quantitative approach may be a bit more reliable.
-We will identify a PC threshold by calculating where the principal components start to elbow by taking the larger value of:
+While this gives us a good rough idea of the number of PCs to include, a **more quantitative approach** may be a bit more reliable.
+We will identify a PC threshold by calculating where the principal components start to elbow by **taking the larger value of**:

 1. The point where the principal components only contribute 5% of standard deviation and the principal components cumulatively contribute 90% of the standard deviation.
 2. The point where the percent change in variation between the consequtive PCs is less than 0.1%.